Updated May 2018

 8.4 GreenNet provides the services described herein for personal use by Users.
 Users may not resell or redistribute such services in whole or in part, or otherwise commercially exploit the services, without the express written approval of GreenNet.
 Users may not assign or transfer their subscription to any other person or entity.

 8.5 Our primary purpose is not to provide a commercial service.
 If we find that commercial activities are taking place which detract from the quality and function of our network, we reserve the right to curtail such usage.
 Under such circumstances, the opportunity for dialogue and negotiation will always be provided.

-8.6 GreenNet reserves the right to exercise any of our rights as described in Clause 6 below if a website on our server receives excessive traffic such that the Service to other Users is endangered.
+8.6 GreenNet reserves the right to exercise any of our rights as described in Clause 6 above if a website on our server receives excessive traffic such that the Service to other Users is endangered.
 GreenNet does not require Users to keep within specified maximum traffic levels, but reserves the right to introduce maximum traffic levels should this become necessary in the interests of maintaining the quality of the overall Service.

 8.7 GreenNet does not control the messages, information or files that you upload.
 It is your responsibility to ensure that you do not engage in any of the following illegal activities.
-If GreenNet believes a User has engaged in activities which are illegal or prohibited under this agreement, GreenNet may exercise any of the rights set forth in Clause 6 below.
+If GreenNet believes a User has engaged in activities which are illegal or prohibited under this agreement, GreenNet may exercise any of the rights set forth in Clause 6 above.

 8.8 You must not knowingly use the Service to transmit or receive information which is obscene, threatening, menacing, offensive, defamatory, in breach of confidence or otherwise unlawful.